-Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are absolutely spot-on for our vaping needs.
+Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 Vapes need to be regularly disassembled, cleaned, and reassembled in order to keep them in top condition.

-Without such care many devices will quickly lose their quality, ruining even the best e-liquids and shortening their own lifespans drastically.
+Without such care many devices will quickly lose their quality, ruining even the best vape juices and shortening their own lifespans drastically.

-You’ll hear a lot about maintaining a vaping device’s coil, its drip tip and the mod itself, but it’s the e-liquid tank that presents one of the most vital (and often most time-consuming) parts of a maintenance routine.
+You’ll hear a lot about maintaining a vape’s coil, its drip tip and the mod itself, but it’s the e-liquid tank that presents one of the most vital (and often most time-consuming) parts of a maintenance routine.

 Want to know how to clean a vape tank?